Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 You’ll always get to try a delicious cup of coffee after your tour too.

-Any travel agent in Guatemala can organise a coffee tour, but it's far cheaper to do it yourself.
+Now whilst any travel agent in Guatemala can organize a coffee tour, those who want to save on costs will find it far cheaper to do it independently.

 A tour company will charge you about 25 dollars, when it only costs around 7 on your own...so do it yourself and use the money you saved to buy some coffee instead!